 – Heart Attack

 Please review the definition for the listed condition here – Lifecheque Basic | Policy Brochure

 In addition to the unsettling numbers of critical ailment cases, many medications that are used in treatment could incur above average expenses and may not covered by provincial medical plans in Canada.
 While many people will focus on the immediate expenses such as treatment, there are other surrounding costs including hospital parking, medical supplies at home, certain drugs, mental wellness counselling and much more.
 Such costs could add up and quickly overwhelm your ability to keep a desirable level of financial standing.

 While healthy lifestyle choices can be your best defense against some health risks, a critical illness such as cancer, stroke or heart disease can strike anyone at any time.
-Consider the following:

 – One in two heart attack victims are under 65 years old